Micheal Xavier A

 The opening section builds a clear understanding of what databases are, why organizations depend on them, and how a DBMS ensures structured storage, security, consistency, and fast access.
 Everyday examples—libraries, banks, shopping apps—help readers relate to core DBMS ideas.
 The section also introduces major DBMS types, including hierarchical, network, relational, and NoSQL systems.

-Readers are guided through 1-tier, 2-tier, 3-tier, and n-tier architectures, understanding how each layer improves scalability, security, and performance.
+Readers are guided through 1-tier, 2-tier, 3-tier, and n-tier architectures, and understand how each layer enhances scalability, security, and performance.
 Examples such as client–server apps and modern cloud-based systems demonstrate how applications interact with the database through different tiers.

-This section breaks down the internal building blocks of DBMS software—Query Processor, Storage Manager, Transaction Manager, and Data Dictionary—along with essential hardware like CPU, memory, and storage devices.
+This section examines the internal components of a DBMS—Query Processor, Storage Manager, Transaction Manager, and Data Dictionary—along with essential hardware such as the CPU, memory, and storage devices.
 Real-world scenarios illustrate how each component ensures performance, reliability, and safe data handling.

 A detailed explanation of the three abstraction levels—physical, logical, and view—shows how databases hide complexity and protect data.
-Common data models such as ER, EER, relational, hierarchical, and object-oriented models are introduced with relatable examples from universities and banking systems.
+Common data models, such as ER, EER, relational, hierarchical, and object-oriented models, are introduced with relevant examples from universities and banking systems.

 Readers learn how good database design eliminates data duplication, ensures accuracy, and improves performance.
 Normalization (1NF to 5NF, plus BCNF) is explained through simple examples like student-course relationships.
-The section also covers ER diagrams, converting ER models to relational schemas, and designing tables that avoid common anomalies.
+The section also covers ER diagrams, the conversion of ER models to relational schemas, and the design of tables that avoid common anomalies.

 An easy-to-understand introduction to SQL demonstrates how data is created, stored, updated, and retrieved.
-Readers explore SQL categories such as DDL, DML, DCL, TCL, and DQL, along with examples of commands used in real applications.
+Readers explore SQL categories, including DDL, DML, DCL, TCL, and DQL, along with examples of commands used in real-world applications.

 The final section clarifies the importance of ACID properties and how databases prevent errors during operations such as payments, transfers, and multi-user updates.
 Examples show how COMMIT, ROLLBACK, and SAVEPOINT protect data and ensure safe execution under concurrent access.